Donitzo/godot-simple-portal-system/README.md

 By default `max_recursions` is 2, meaning the ray may pass two portals.

 `_handle_raycast` is always invoked at least once for the original ray.
-The `segment_distance` is `INF` if no portal was hit, or the distance to the next portal if a portal was hit.
+The `segment_distance` is `INF` if no portal was hit, or the distance to the hit portal.
 The function is invoked once more each time the ray recursively passes through another portal.
 A ray can be prematurely interrupted if `_handle_raycast` returns true, or if it hits the `max_recursions` limit.
 Return true if for example the current ray segment (within `segment_distance`) was blocked by something.

 ## Feedback & Bug Reports